Hacktitude/DevQuest-2024-Guide/challenge11.md

 The objective of this challenge is to develop a function that takes a movie ID as input and returns a list of movies that are similar to the input movie.
 The returned list should be sorted in descending order of similarity.

-**This challenge consists of two parts:**
+**This challenge consists of one part:**

-a.
-Get similar movies for a given movie using Jaccard similarity index
+- Get similar movies for a given movie using Jaccard similarity index
-b.
-Get similar movies for a given movie using Cosine similarity index

 ## Instructions